Retinal Tearscauses, symptoms and treatment

 Conservative treatment for retinal tears

-Depending on their size and location, some retinal tears may be considered “low risk” with little chance of progressing to retinal detachment and so no treatment may be required.
+Depending on their size and location, some retinal tears may be considered “low risk” with little chance of progressing to retinal detachment so no treatment may be required.

 Retinal tear surgery

-The goal of the treatment is to seal the edges of the retinal tear and prevent the liquid inside the eye from seeping under the retina through the tear, as this can lead to retinal detachment.
+When a retinal tear is identified, it will need to be surgically repaired.
+The treatment aims to seal the edges of the retinal tear and prevent the liquid inside the eye from seeping under the retina through the tear, as this can lead to retinal detachment.
+Retinal tear surgeries include:

 Choose Assil Gaur Eye Institute for retinal treatment